bmlt-enabled/bmlt-client/readme.txt

 - When: On each search or filter action within the widget
 - Privacy policy: Determined by the operator of your configured BMLT server.
 Learn more at https://bmlt.app.

+== Screenshots ==

+1. List view — meeting results with day, time, location, and address.
+Click any meeting name to see full details.
+2. Map view — meeting locations plotted on an interactive map with the same search and filter controls.

 == Changelog ==

 = 1.1.1 =